corbado/corbado-go/README.md

 ### Examples

-A list of examples can be found in the integration tests [here](tests/integration).
+A list of examples can be found in the [examples](/examples) directory.
+[Integration tests](tests/integration) are good examples as well.

+@todo: Update PHP README.md

 ## :hammer_and_wrench: Services